DSB Class EA

 The DSB Class EA was the first electric locomotive in Denmark, introduced in 1984.
 Twenty-two were built for DSB, about half were acquired by Deutsche Bahn in 2001 when it took over the freight business of DSB.

-Between 2007 and 2010 some began freight services in Bulgaria, as of 2017 only five units remain with DSB.
-The units were withdrawn in December 2020.
+Between 2007 and 2010 some units were transferred to DB Cargo Bulgaria for freight service in Bulgaria.
+As of 2017, only five units remained with DSB.
+The units were finally withdrawn from service in Denmark in December 2020.

 Background, design and construction

-The first stretch of railway in Denmark was electrified in March 1986; DSB needed an electric locomotive that could be used as a combined freight/passenger unit.
-The locomotive was based on the German Class 120.
+With electrification of the first Danish railway stretch in March 1986, DSB started to experience the need for an electric locomotive that could be used in passenger traffic as well as on freight trains.
+The design of EA locomotive was based on the German Class 120.
 The customisation included a re-designed body (adapted to DSB's new locomotive design first used on the Class ME), and adaption to the Danish overhead wire voltage (25 kV 50 Hz, as opposed to the 15 kV 16 2/3 Hz voltage used in Germany and other Scandinavian countries).